When you imagine foods you've never heard of, your mind likely wanders off to foreign lands.

 Geoduck - Pacific Northwest

 Pronounced "gooey duck," geoduck is a species of saltwater clam.
 Like other mollusks, it can be eaten raw like sashimi or cooked in a variety of ways.
-Geoduck has a savory taste and crunchy texture, and its phallic shape has lead some to regard it as an aphrodisiac.
+Geoduck has a savory taste and crunchy texture, and its phallic shape has led some to regard it as an aphrodisiac.
 It is highly sought after in Asia, where geoduck imported from the US commands a high value.

 Goetta - Great Cincinnati Area

-Originating with German settlers, goetta is a type of sausage composed of ground meat, pin-head oats, and spice.
+Goetta is a type of sausage composed of ground meat, pin-head oats, and spice.
 The dish was originally intended to conserve small amounts of meat across multiple meals.
 A festival called "Glier's Goettafest," celebrating the sausage and German heritage surrounding it, is held every August on the Ohio River waterfront.

 Laulau - Hawaii